Translation of the Bible remains a core task of Bible Societies around the world.

 International translation support

-In 2017, Bible Society will be supporting Bible translation projects in more than 20 languages.
+In 2018, Bible Society is supporting Bible translation projects in more than 20 languages.
 These include:

 - Eastern Pacific Islands